Cyclone causes flooding in Fiji, kills 1 with 5 more missing

-WELLINGTON, New Zealand (AP) — A cyclone that hit the Pacific nation of Fiji on Sunday has left one person dead, five more missing and thousands in shelters.
+WELLINGTON, New Zealand (AP) — A cyclone caused flooding as it crossed Fiji, requiring rescues of residents and sending thousands of people into shelters in the Pacific archipelago.
+At least one person died and five others are missing.

-Authorities said Monday that more than 10,000 people were sheltering at 300 evacuation centers after Cyclone Ana made landfall on the main island of Viti Levu.
-The cyclone created flooding across parts of the island, including in the capital, Suva.
+Authorities said Monday that more than 10,000 people were sheltering at 300 evacuation centers after Cyclone Ana made landfall Sunday on the main islands of Viti Levu and Vanua Levu.
+The cyclone created flooding across parts of both islands, including in the capital, Suva.

 The National Disaster Management Office reported that a 49-year-old man had drowned, while four fishermen and a toddler were missing.